UK tells France to start no-deal Brexit mitigation talks

-LONDON (Reuters) - Britain’s Brexit minister, Stephen Barclay, is due to say on Wednesday that Britain and France should immediately begin talks about how to minimize the disruption from a no-deal Brexit.
+LONDON (Reuters) - Britain’s Brexit minister, Stephen Barclay, is due to say on Wednesday that Britain and France should immediately begin talks about how to minimise the disruption from a no-deal Brexit.

 In a speech in Paris, Barclay plans to “stress that the UK and France must prepare for no deal including by immediately starting bilateral discussions on how to mitigate it,” a statement from his office said.